howardxu520/MARINE/README.md

 Comparison to existing tools for bulk RNA-seq data:
 ![MARINE benchmarking](images/MARINE_benchmarks.jpg)

+# System Requirements

+## Hardware requirements

+MARINE requires only a standard computer with enough RAM to support the in-memory operations.

+## Software requirements

+OS Requirements

+This package is supported for macOS and Linux.
+The package has been tested on the following systems:

+Linux: Ubuntu 16.04

+## Python Dependencies

+MARINE uses Python >= 3.10, and all required dependencies can be installed using the conda or mamba commands described below.

 # Installation
 Simply git clone this repository using the link at the top right on the main repository page.
 Should take at most a minute or two.